emfly19/colors/README.md

 # colors
-simple page showing colour hex codes and rgb values.
+This is just a simple page showing some hex codes and rgb values.